Are Treadmill Desks Safe to Use in the Workplace?

 Audible Safety Alert

 Each LifeSpan treadmill desk comes with the audible safety alert enabled.
 This feature notifies the user when the treadmill is starting, as well as when the speed is being adjusted by producing a beeping sound.
-You may find this to be distracting and therefore are able to disable it through the the treadmill desks personal settings.
-For help on doing so, watch this quick video tutorial.
+You may find this to be distracting and therefore are able to disable it through the treadmill desks personal settings.

 Starting Speed of 0.4 MPH